|

 that Brent toppled over onto his left.
 The young raccoon shrieked

-loudly, a blood-piercing shriek that shook the leaves of the forest's trees.
+loudly, a blood-piercing shriek that shook the leaves of the forest's

 Race simply stared at the scene from behind a rock that he had dived